France: Early modern period (15th century–1789)

 During Louis XIV's minority, trouble known as The Fronde occurred.
 This rebellion was driven by feudal lords and sovereign courts as a reaction to the royal absolute power.
 The monarchy reached its peak during the 17th century and reign of Louis XIV, during which France further increased its influence.
 By turning lords into courtiers at the Palace of Versailles, his command of the military went unchallenged.
-The "Sun King" made France the leading European power.
-France became the most populous European country and had tremendous influence over European politics, economy, and culture.
+By the mid-17th century, France had emerged as the dominant power in Europe.
+Under the reign of Louis XIV, it built Europe's strongest army, fought a series of wars, and experienced remarkable artistic and scientific flourishing.
+It also became the most populous European country and had tremendous influence over European politics, economy, and culture.
 French became the most-used language in diplomacy, science, and literature until the 20th century.
 France took control of territories in the Americas, Africa and Asia.
 In 1685, Louis XIV revoked the Edict of Nantes, forcing thousands of Huguenots into exile and published the Code Noir providing the legal framework for slavery and expelling Jews from French colonies.

 Under the wars of Louis XV, France lost New France and most Indian possessions after its defeat in the Seven Years' War (1756–1763).
 Its European territory kept growing, however, with acquisitions such as Lorraine and Corsica.
 Louis XV's weak rule, including the decadence of his court, discredited the monarchy, which in part paved the way for the French Revolution.

 Louis XVI supported America with money, fleets and armies, helping them win independence from Great Britain.
 France gained revenge but verged on bankruptcy—a factor that contributed to the Revolution.
 Some of the Enlightenment occurred in French intellectual circles, and scientific breakthroughs, such as the naming of oxygen and the first hot air balloon carrying passengers, were achieved by French scientists.
 French explorers took part in the voyages of scientific exploration through maritime expeditions.
 Enlightenment philosophy, in which reason is advocated as the primary source of legitimacy, undermined the power of and support for the monarchy and was a factor in the Revolution.